Guide to buying roller derby skates

 Preparing yourself for the "minimum skills" test?
 Or just in need of your first roller derby skates?
 Either way, you want to pay attention to size and choose wheels according to the circumstances; floor type and user weight.
 Read this guide to know what you should look into when buying new derby skates.

-Watch this video in which we give you a quick overview on what you should definitely know before buying your first pair of derby skates (the video is in English).
+Watch this video in which we give you a quick overview on what you should definitely know before buying your first pair of derby skates.

 Roller derby is a contact sport as well as a social team sport played indoors.
 Having the right skates is paramount for your ability to move with agility and will have a great impact on your game.
 As you gain more experience along the way, you will also get one step closer to your personal preferences.